 Students can select elective courses according to their agreed personal study plan.
-Electives can be used to deepen the student’s knowledge in a specialization by or to broaden exposure to additional relevant areas.
-Courses can also include those in other Finnish universities, student exchange abroad or internship.
+Electives can be used to deepen the student’s knowledge in a field of specialization or to broaden exposure to additional relevant areas.
+Courses can also include those in other Finnish universities, student exchange abroad or an internship.

 Master’s degree programme in Environmental Change and Global Sustainability offers three different degrees – Master of Social Sciences, Master of Science or Master of Science (Agriculture and Forestry).
 The degree is determined by the choice of study track and modules within the chosen track.

 Students in Environmental Change study track will be awarded the degree Master of Sciences.
-However, if they choose the module in Environmental Soil Science or Agriculture and Environment as part of their advanced studies, they will be awarded the degree of Master of Science (Agriculture and Forestry) upon their graduation.
+However, if they choose the module in Environmental Soil Science or Agriculture and Environment as part of their advanced studies, they will have the choice to be awarded the degree of Master of Science (Agriculture and Forestry) upon their graduation instead.

 Students in Global Sustainability study track will be awarded the degree Master of Social Sciences.
-By choosing the module in Global Forestry Sustainability as part of their advanced studies, students will be awarded the degree of Master of Science (Agriculture and Forestry) upon graduation.
+By choosing the module in Global Forestry Sustainability as part of their advanced studies, students will have the choice to be awarded the degree of Master of Science (Agriculture and Forestry) upon their graduation instead.